sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 ![](/assets/images/pop_subcomp.png)

-Enter the component numbers you wish to reject (in this case, we will leave component 3) and press *OK*.
+Enter the component numbers you wish to reject (in this case, we will leave component 3) and press *Ok*.
 Note that component 3 might not be an eye blink artifact in your case.
 Since your ICA decomposition might be slightly different, you will need to select manually (or using the automated detection of artifactual ICA components) the corresponding component.
 A window will pop up, asking if you want to compare the data before and after rejecting components, as shown below.

 ![](/assets/images/pop_selectcomp22.png)